-The lecture on hindrance and discrimination will cover the different prohibitions on restrictions in relation to the free movement of goods.
+The lecture on technical and fiscal barriers to trade will cover the different prohibitions on restrictions in relation to the free movement of goods.
 The rule of reason and its relation to the treaty exemptions will be explained, together with the principles of subsidiarity and proportionality.